Command Gate

 See also

-- AI Agents — sessions, workspaces, providers.
+- AI Agents — sessions, projects, providers.

 wick build—--installerflag bundles the gate sidecar.- Environment Variables —